kodecocodes/swift-algorithm-club/Splay Tree/readme.md

 ## Rotations

+There are 3 types of rotations that can form an **Splaying**:

+- ZigZig
+- ZigZag
+- Zig

 ### Zig-Zig

 Given a node *a* if *a* is not the root, and *a* has a child *b*, and both *a* and *b* are left children or right children, a **Zig-Zig** is performed.

+### Case both nodes right children
 ![ZigZigCase1](Images/zigzig1.png)

+### Case both nodes left children
 ![ZigZigCase2](Images/zigzig2.png)

+**IMPORTANT** is to note that a *ZigZig* performs first the rotation of the middle node with its parent (call it the grandparent) and later the rotation of the remaining node (grandchild).
+Doing that helps to keep the trees balanced even if it was first created by inserted a sequence of increasing values (see below worst case scenario).

 ### Zig-Zag

 Given a node *a* if *a* is not the root, and *a* has a child *b*, and *b* is the left child of *a* being the right child (or the opporsite), a **Zig-Zag** is performed.

+### Case right - left
 ![ZigZagCase1](Images/zigzag1.png)

+### Case left - right
 ![ZigZagCase2](Images/zigzag2.png)

+**IMPORTANT** A *ZigZag* performs first the rotation of the grandchild node and later the same node with its new parent again.

 ### Zig